rogerwu43/uni-bigbrain/README.md

+# Bigbrain
+A project I worked on during uni as a pair.
+It's a quiz site where admins can create accounts, make games and host those games.
+Players can join and play in an active game using a game ID.
+CSS was not a focus, functionality mainly.

 ## Setting up the frontend
 Navigate to the `frontend` folder and run `yarn install` to install all of the dependencies necessary to run the ReactJS app.